Bran18/stellar-passkey/README.md

 - **Security:** Passkeys eliminate the need for passwords, reducing the risk of phishing and credential theft.
 - **Convenience:** Users can authenticate with a simple biometric scan or device unlock, streamlining the login process.
 - **Privacy:** Passkeys ensure that sensitive information never leaves the user's device, enhancing privacy.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License.